-Inquirer in regard to the Crouse homicide, has at last received a fitting rebuke, nay, has been branded by a sworn jury of the best men in the county, as a libellous falsehood.
-Time after time that sheet published in glaring letters, this charge: "The Bedford Gazette murdered Jacob Crouse!"
-Time after time this base lie was made the ground of an appeal to the credulous, against the GAZETTE and the Democratic party.
-Now, people can see how they were J. P. Reed.
-Jr., by eleven witnesses, and NOT MURDERED AT ALL, but was that their testimony was "material with a stone.
-It was proved by these in all respects, like a gentleman. eleven witnesses that Crouse attacked Reed and injured him severely whilst ne was retreating from Crouse.
+And, now, what shall be said of the lawyer who heads a mob, and, foaming the law has had its course and we can at the mouth like a madman, demands now speak without fear of defeating the that a prisoner shall be lynched; who ends of justice.
+Our slanderers have goes before a Coroner's jury to plead for a verdict: who moves for a postponement of a trial, upon his own oath that The most conspicuous part borne in witnesses material to the issue, are Reed, Jr. for peace. good order and propriety the trial of young Reed, was that taken absent, which witnesses, though withby John Cessna, Esq., one of the coun- in his reach, he subsequently fails to sel for the prosecution.
+From the time produce; who advises as Jacob Crouse of the killing until the moment of ac- declared he was advised?
+What shall parallelled mendacity of the Bedford Inquirer in regard to the Crouse homicide, has at last received a fitting rebuke, nay, has been branded by a sworn jury of the best men in the county, as a libellous falsehood.
+Time after time that sheet published in glaring letters, this ed Jacob Crouse!"
+Time after time this base lie was made the ground of an appeal to the credulous, against the the jury so decided, that Crouse WAS with a stone.
+It was proved by these in all respects, like a gentleman. eleven witnesses that Crouse attacked Reed and injured him severely whilst he was retreating from Crouse.
 The writers for the Inquirer knew this all the while, yet they persisted in saying that Crouse was shot because he was a sort of provost-marshal, the BEDFORD GAZETTE having declared that any person accepting that office "could not live a peaceful life, nor die an honorable death."
-Now, eleven witnesses having sworn in open court, that Crouse attacked Reed (and therefore courted death) and a jury under solemn oath having found that Crouse was not vost-marshal, nor because of the language of the GAZETTE applied to provost-marshals generally) but was killed by Mr. Reed, in self-defence, therefore, the Bedford Inquirer has been virtually convicted of libel in saying "that the "The counsel for the defence offer to Bedford Gazette murdered Jacob Crouse."
+Now, eleven witnesses having sworn in open court, that Crouse attacked Reed (and therefore courted death) and a jury under solemn oath having found that Crouse was not murdered, (neither because he was provost-marshal, nor because of the language of the GAZETTE applied to provost-marshals generally) but was killed the Bedford Inquirer has been virtually convicted of libel in saying "that the kill the Reeds with impunity.
+"The counsel for the defence offer to Bedford Gazette murdered Jacob Crouse."
 Yet, more.
-The Inquirer tended to produce under this proposi- to Reed, and plainly charging him with the readers of the Inquirer to make a pleasure, on Thursday morning last, of A getleman from Appomattox Court tion, was that of some five witnesses, murder in the first degree.
-It assailed comparison of the account of the same, a call from Brother Traugh, of the House, Virginia, states that there is
+The Inquirer WE ask the readers of the GAZETTE told him that he could kill the Reed character of that sheet, proved in a ligious and political rights, but, on the they see in its columns?
+Are its politionary of such effect?
+Not ical friends to be shamed in the future, a bit of it.
+Did Mr. Reed ever confess country how great a liar one may be,